 Senior Engineer and Accident Reconstruction Expert Zach Weimer completed two technical courses.
 Zach completed a SAE and ACTAR certified course on "Vehicle Dynamics for Passenger Cars and Light Trucks".
 Zach also traveled to Detroit, Michigan to complete the SAE course "Reconstruction and Analysis of Rollover Crashes of Light Vehicles".

-World Congress of Biomechanics Biomechanical Engineer Steve Storvik went to San Diego in November to participate in the 58th Stapp Car Crash Conference and the 42nd International Workshop on Human Subjects for Biomechanical Research.
-In July Senior Biomechanical Engineer traveled to Boston to participate in the 7th World Congress of Biomechanics.
+Biomechanical Engineer Steve Storvik went to San Diego in November to participate in the 58th Stapp Car Crash Conference and the 42nd International Workshop on Human Subjects for Biomechanical Research.

 Jeff Wheeler presented at the American Bar Association (ABA) 2014 Emerging Issues in Motor Vehicle Product Liability Litigation Conference in Phoenix, Arizona.
 The presentation, entitled Building a Cutting Edge Biomechanical Analysis Using Case specific Data in Complex Automobile Collisions, was a collaborative effort with product liability attorney Aaron Davis from Thornton, Davis & Fein of Miami, Florida.
 The presentation focused on how biomechanical experts can solve unique challenges presented in complex automobile collisions by querying crash field data and statistically analyzing case specific variable to predict injury probability.
 The ability to statistically analyze and present the influence and significance of case specific variables on occupant injury risk builds a robust biomechanical analysis of injury risk and probability.